Butterfield named chairman of elections subcommittee

 This subcommittee of the Committee on House Administration has jurisdiction over matters related to voting rights and historically has monitored election administration nationwide.

-Butterfield, whose 1st District covers most of Pitt County, said the committee is tasked with ensuring equal access to the ballot box for all Americans.
+Butterfield, whose 1st District covers Martin County, said the committee is tasked with ensuring equal access to the ballot box for all Americans.

 “I am honored to serve as chairman of the Subcommittee on Elections and look forward to tackling some of the most pressing issues in our nation related to election administration, restoring voting rights protections, and ensuring equal access to the ballot box,” he said.